 Call for Papers: Media freedom in Melanesia, (26#1, July 2020)

-The next edition of Pacific Journalism Review after our double special edition in July 2019 will be an edition devoted to media freedom in Melanesia in collaboration with the Melanesian Media Freedom Forum.
+The next edition of Pacific Journalism Review after our double special edition last July will be an edition devoted to media freedom in Melanesia in collaboration with the Melanesian Media Freedom Forum.
 It will be edited by Dr Kasun Ubayasiri and Faith Valencia-Forrester of Griffith University, Brisbane, with Professor David Robie and Dr Philip Cass of PJR.

 This special issue on Media Freedom in Melanesia will focus on political and socio-cultural challenges and impediments to a free press in Melanesia.
 The journal invites presenters at the special Melanesian Media Freedom Forum in Brisbane, Queensland, on 11-12 November 2019, and other interested scholars, to contribute papers.
 The edition seeks to examine contemporary media in Melanesia within the global understanding of freedom of communication and media as a fundamental human right and a cornerstone of a democratic culture.
 Within this context, this special issue invites a wide range of theoretical and applied research exploring press freedom in Melanesia, particularly studies that explore culture sensitive solution-based studies that are cognisant of the intersect between contemporary Fourth Estate journalism practice and community-based custom and indigenous knowledge.
 The journal especially seeks papers developing inclusive and culture-sensitive solutions to contemporary media issues.

 Papers can include but are not restricted to: